Vermont CBP Reminds Boaters of Vessel Reporting Procedures

 If all persons on board are in possession of a valid CBP Form I-68 or NEXUS card the master may report their arrival by calling 1-802-873-3316.
 The Master will be advised as to whether to report for further inspection to the Newport City Dock.

 CBP encourages members of the boating community to obtain a CBP Form I-68 or enroll in NEXUS or SVRS, as it allows for significantly faster processing times.
 A CBP Form I-68 can be locally obtained at the Port of Derby Line, Vt., I-91.
 For more information on the I-68, please visit the Pleasure Boats section of the CBP website.
 For more information on the NEXUS program, please visit CBP'sTrusted Traveler Programs website.

 Failure to report can result in civil penalties as defined in Title 19, United States Code, Section 1436 to include a penalty of $5,000 for the first violation and $10,000 for each subsequent violation with the conveyance subject to seizure and forfeiture.
 In addition to being liable for a civil penalty, any master who intentionally commits a violation under subsection (a) of this section upon conviction is liable for a fine of not more than $2,000 or imprisonment for 1 year or both.

 Please note that all documented or registered vessels 30 feet in length or greater are required to pay an annual processing (user fee) of $27.50 in U.S. dollars if crossing the international border.

 Decals for vessels may also be purchased via the Internet.
-For more information, please visit the CBP DTOPS website.
+For more information, please visit the DTOPS section on the CBP website.